From evening assistant to Associate

 Writing the master's thesis at Wikborg Rein

-Christian is now in his last semester of law studies and is writing his master's thesis on non-statutory contractual liability for assistants, a subject Lars Berild Scheide in the contract and construction team tipped him of.
+Christian is now in his last semester of law studies and is writing his master's thesis on non-statutory contractual liability for assistants, a subject Lars Berild Schjeide in the contract and construction team tipped him of.

 – A new judgment passed this summer made the subject current and put the case law on the subject one step further.
 The judgement entails several questions within construction law.
 I particularly wish to focus on questions related to the contractor's liability for their assistant's tortious act on the builder's property, he says.